Maryland Criminal Defense Attorney

 Some common gun related arrests involve instances where firearms are brought onto a school premises or a public demonstration.
 Bringing a deadly weapon onto school property could result in a misdemeanor charge, a $1,000 fine and up to three years in prison.
-According to state code 4-208, it is illegal for someone to possess a firearm at a public demonstration, such as marching, speechmaking, picketing, holding a vigil or protesting.
+Under section 4-208 of the Code of Maryland, it is illegal for someone to possess a firearm at a public demonstration, such as marching, speechmaking, picketing, holding a vigil or protesting.
 If you are found to be within 1,000 feet of such an event with a firearm in your possession, you could be facing a fine of up to $1,000 and a year in prison.
 Please visit our gun lawyer page for more information about these and other important gun related laws in the state of Maryland.

 While rape and sexual assault are among the most serious types of charge that you can face, there are lesser-known criminal charges that are still considered a sex crime.
 That includes general sexual offense, where there are four different levels of charges that one could be facing depending on the facts of their case.

-Montgomery County is one of the most populated and prosperous towns in the State.
-Between the years of 2010 and 2011 the amount of total crime dropped in Montgomery County from 62,944 to 58,081.
-That includes a decrease of over 10% in the number of felony crimes reported by the County between those two years.
-The County’s district court is located in Rockville along East Jefferson Street.
+Montgomery County (visit our Montgomery County page here) is one of the most populated and prosperous counties in the State.
+Between the years of 2010 and 2011 the amount of total crime dropped in Montgomery County from 62,944 to 58,081 incidents.
+That includes a decrease of over 10 percent in the number of felony crimes reported by the County between those two years.
+The County’s district court is located in Rockville (click this link to visit our Rockville page) along East Jefferson Street.
 Silver Spring has a booming downtown district that is a main attraction for people throughout the state.
 Gaithersburg and Bethesda are neighboring towns that help make up an area known as the I-270 technology corridor because of the boom of businesses that have made their way into that area within recent years.

 Prince George’s County

 Prince George’s County is home to the University of Maryland at College Park, as well as FedEx Field in Landover where the Washington Redskins play.
-There are two district courts Prince George’s County.
+There are two district courts in Prince George’s County.
 One is located in Hyattsville along Rhode Island Avenue, and the other is on Main Street in Upper Marlboro.
 The County’s lone circuit court shares the same location in Upper Marlboro.
 Greenbelt borders College Park and is home to many of the students who attend the University.
-While much of Prince George’s County is located inside the Beltway, it also extends to the East including towns like Bowie and Laurel.
+While much of Prince George’s County (click here to visit our Prince George’s County page) is located inside the Beltway, it also extends to the east including towns like Bowie and Laurel.